Best Times to Visit Papeete, Tahiti

 Le Truck

 Readily available around Papeete, taxis offer door-to-door service.
-They're convenient but can be more expensive than other options, especially for longer trips.
-Negotiate the fare beforehand if you're unsure.
+They're convenient but more expensive than Le Truck.
+Metered taxis are the norm, but always confirm the fare beforehand for longer distances.

 Rental Car